SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/README.md

 * `--User` - String input that specifies the name of the user you'd like to start the app as.
 Can be repeated for multi-user mode.
 * `--port` - Integer input that specifies the port to listen on.
 In single-user mode, falls back to the user's config.
 In multi-user mode, defaults to 5050.
 * `--listen` - Listen on the network.
 With no value, binds to 0.0.0.0 (all interfaces).
 Optionally accepts a specific address.
-* `--concurrency` - Integer input that sets the max concurrent requests.
+* `--concurrency` - Integer input that sets the max concurrent requests (or LLM calls in endpoint mode).
 0 = no limit.
 Default: 1.
 * `--concurrency-timeout` - Integer input that sets the seconds to wait for a concurrency slot before returning 503.
 Default: 900.
+* `--concurrency-level` - `wilmer` or `endpoint`.
+Selects where the gate is enforced. `wilmer` (default) gates at the request boundary; `endpoint` lifts the request gate and serializes only outbound LLM API calls, allowing reentrant requests (workflows that call back into the same Wilmer instance) to make progress.
+Default: `wilmer`.
 * `--file-logging` - Enable file logging.
 In single-user mode, falls back to the user's useFileLogging config setting.
 In multi-user mode, defaults to off.
 * `--LoggingDirectory` - Directory for log files.
-Defaults to `logs`.
+When unset, defaults to `{PublicDirectory}/logs/` if `--PublicDirectory` is provided, otherwise `{install_dir}/Public/logs/`.
+The default is install-pinned (derived from the location of `server.py` on disk) and does not depend on the current working directory.

 #### **`server.py`**